 Calculating the cost and ordering a video translation

 The team here at Alconost is ready to work on your localization, new voiceover, dubbing, and subtitle projects in any foreign language.
 Feel free to contact us!

 When requesting a quote for a video localization project, please check whether you have the source clip and exactly what changes you want to make.

-The cost of translating the video depends on the project scope, the availability and quality of the source file, and the total duration of the video.
+The video translation services cost depends on the project complexity, the availability and quality of the source file, and the total duration of the video.
 The price is calculated individually for each order.